kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 - [test name](https://github.com/kubernetes/kubernetes/blob/2334b8469e1983c525c0c6382125710093a25883/test/integration/...): [integration master](https://testgrid.k8s.io/sig-release-master-blocking#integration-master?include-filter-by-regex=MyCoolFeature), [triage search](https://storage.googleapis.com/k8s-triage/index.html?test=MyCoolFeature)

-- When the feature gate is enabled, existing StatefulSets gains a default `volumeClaimUpdatePolicy` of `OnClaimDelete`, and can be updated to `InPlace`.
+- When the feature gate is enabled, existing StatefulSets gains a default `volumeClaimUpdateStrategy` of `OnClaimDelete`, and can be updated to `InPlace`.
-  Then disable the feature gate, `volumeClaimUpdatePolicy` field should remain unchanged, but user can clear it manually.
+  Then disable the feature gate, `volumeClaimUpdateStrategy` field should remain unchanged, but user can clear it manually.

 - When the feature gate is disabled in the mid of the PVC rollout, we should not update or wait for the PVCs anymore.
   `volumeClaimTemplate` should remains in the controllerRevision.
 And the current rollout should finish successfully.